 Hook punches start out like any other punch, to prevent you from telegraphing.
-However, instead of “turning over” as in a straight punch, you raise your elbow to shoulder-level.
-This will snap your fist over to your opposite-side shoulder, palm-down, and your forearm and upper arm are both parallel to the floor.
+However, instead of “turning over” like a straight punch, you raise your elbow to shoulder-level.
+This snaps your fist over, palm-down, to your opposite-side shoulder with your forearm and upper arm both parallel to the floor.
 Your forearm makes a 90° angle with respect to your upper arm; and your upper arm makes a 90° angle with respect to your chest.
 Simultaneously pull your opposite-side hand to its hip, for reciprocal action.
-The key point is to focus on raising the elbow --if you try to throw your fist in an arc, you’ll end up throwing a haymaker, which should be avoided.
+Focus on raising the elbow, because trying to throw your fist in an arc results in a haymaker, which should be avoided.

 [video of a hook punch from the front and side, fast and slow]

-Hook punches are a “round technique,” like the roundhouse kick; as such, all of the rules governing the usage of roundhouse kicks also apply to hook punches:
+Hook punches are a “round technique,” like the roundhouse kick; as such, all of the rules governing roundhouse kick usage also apply to hook punches:

-- Avoid throwing hook punches with the rear hand.
-The semicircular path of a hook punch is, by definition, π-times longer than those of a straight punch.
-As a result, hook punches will take about three times longer to perform than reverse punches of equal speed, leading you to inadvertently telegraph your moves.
-Training to develop speedy punches can only mitigate the hard limits imposed by geometry; this problem cannot be eliminated.
+- Avoid throwing hook punches with your rear hand.
+The hook punch's semicircular path is, by definition, π-times longer than that of a straight punch.
+Therefore, performing hook punches takes about three times than a reverse punches of equal speed, and you will telegraph your attack.
+Training to develop speedy punches lessens the effect of this geometrically-imposed hard limit, but this problem cannot be eliminated, it can only be mitigated.
 Because their arcing paths will consume the length of your arm, hook punches will have a shorter range than straight punches.
-Any attempt to stretch out and/or increase a hook punch’s rage will result in haymakers, which are not recommended.
+Any attempt to stretch out and/or increase a hook punch’s rage will result in haymaker, which are not recommended.
 Hook punches should only be thrown from the clinch.

-- Round or circular techniques should never be the first in a series of attacks.
-Hook punches work best after several straight punches, because the opponent will be lulled into complacency, and expect the net technique to also be a straight punch.
-Hook punches are powerful when used in this way, because they will literally blindside the opponent, attacking where they did not think to defend.
+- Never lead with round techniques.
+Round or circular techniques should never be the first in a series of attacks.
+Hook punches work best after several straight punches, when the opponent is lulled into complacency, and expects more straight punches to follow.
+Hook punches are powerful when used in this way, because they literally blindside the opponent by attacking where they did not think to defend.